 Tomorrow marks the astronomical summer solstice, the day when the sun burns brightest.
 Whilst we may be familiar with the idea of the summer solstice being celebrated because it is the longest day, evidence indicates that its celebration formed part of a complex interaction of astronomy, society and ritual – it was far more than simply a mechanism that acted as a farmers calendar.

-Read moreExploring Cumberland’s Mount and the Nine Yard Oak
+Read moreExploring Cumberland’s Mount

 Well amongst the most trying of times, this covid-era lockdown is bringing some shards of light.
 With our once a day walk in the woods and fields there’s plenty of time to research and reflect.